skip to content

 Azure credits for open source projects

-Microsoft is granting Azure credits to open source projects to help with their testing, builds, and other development work.
+Microsoft makes renewable Azure credits available in terms up to a year to select open source projects for test, build, and other development work.

-Here's more about some of the projects already participating in the program.
+Here's how some of the projects participating in the program are benefitting from Azure credits:

 • FreeBSD